JohannaWil/EEG-AAD-DomainAdaptation/README.md

 # Pipeline
 1) Download data (more information below)

-2) Run MainBaseline.m -> computes the baseline classification accuracy for all 18 subjects
+2) Run MainBaseline.m

+   Computes the baseline classification accuracy for all 18 subjects

-3) Run plotBaselineAcc.m -> plot Figure 4 (baseline subject-specific classification accuracy for all subject without domain adaptation)
+3) Run plotBaselineAcc.m

+   Plot Figure 4 (baseline subject-specific classification accuracy for all subject without domain adaptation)

-4) Run MainBTandPT.m -> computes before transportation (BT) and parallel transport (PT) on reference and candidate subjects chosen as: choise 1: Use the result of reference and candidate subjects from "MainBaseline.m choise 2: Custom your own reference and candidate subjects
+4) Run MainBTandPT.m

+   Computes before transportation (BT) and parallel transport (PT) on reference and candidate subjects chosen as:

+   choise 1: Use the result of reference and candidate subjects from "MainBaseline.m

+   choise 2: Custom your own reference and candidate subjects

 5) Run MainBTandPT.m with:

    choise 3: For each candidate subject from "MainBaseline.m", use all other 17 subjects as reference subjects

-6) Run evaluateBTandPT.m -> plots Figure 5 and evaluates which two reference combinations that perform the best accuracy increase
+6) Run evaluateBTandPT.m

+    Plot Figure 5 and evaluates which two reference combinations that perform the best accuracy increase

 7) Run MainBTandPT.m with:

-   choise 4: computes the classification accuracy for the two best reference combinations on all other subjects
+   choise 4: Computes the classification accuracy for the two best reference combinations on all other subjects

-8) Run plotBestRefCombinations.m -> plots Figure 6
+8) Run plotBestRefCombinations.m

+    Plot Figure 6

 # Data
 Downloaded data from https://zenodo.org/record/1199011#.XnRypqhKjDf.